CommunityToolkit/WindowsCommunityToolkit/docs/controls/StaggeredPanel.md

 ## Sample Code

 [StaggeredPanel Sample Page](https://github.com/Microsoft/UWPCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/StaggeredPanel).
-You can see this in action in UWP Community Toolkit Sample App.
+You can see this in action in the Windows Community Toolkit Sample App.

 ## Default Template